mfaani/mfaani/content/posts/content-creation/Everything I learned from blogging with Hugo/how-to-start-writing-a-post.md

 - Add your website's URL at the bottom of every image you've created.
 Helps your branding and gets you more clicks when the image is shared outside your post
 - Be wary about accidentally publishing a post.
 This is why it's good to check your website every once a while and not just the homepage, but go through all your posts to make sure no post has actually sneaked in.
 Often an old post will get in because you removed the `draft: true` field but your post `date` field was from 6 months ago.
 So it appears in your list of posts, but not in the front page because you have a lot of newer pages.
+- Do I need to make a Pull Request for every new post?
+  - If it's just a new post or some edit then just add a good commit message and push.
+  - Is it a blog structural change?
+A Theme change?
+A CSS change?
+Something that took a while for you to figure out?
+Something totally different?
+Then yes.
+Add a pull request with a decent PR description and then review it.
+For anything you're not sure, then try to use the Neflify Previews.